scaralbi/scaralbi.github.io/_posts/2020-01-08-newdecade.md

 ---

 The pleasant start of a new mission.
-The thrilling excitement of future events.
+The thrilling excitement for earthly pleasures.
 New year is an arbitrary date.
 There is no objective time.
 Then what are these yearly patterns of time that I feel ?